Storm rebounds to beat Sparks without Sue Bird

-Without 11-time WNBA All-Star Sue Bird who sat out Saturday to rest, Storm coach Gary Kloppenburg put the offense in the hands of Jordin Canada and for a while the lightening-quick backup point guard had the offense operating at peak efficiency.
+Without 11-time WNBA All-Star Sue Bird, who sat out Saturday to rest, Storm coach Gary Kloppenburg put the offense in the hands of Jordin Canada and for a while the lightning-quick backup point guard had the offense operating at peak efficiency.

-The Storm built an early 17-point lead, but nearly gave it all away in the final minutes before holding off the Los Angeles Sparks for a gritty 81-75 win at the IMG Academy in Bradenton, Fla.
+The Storm built an early 17-point lead, but nearly gave it all away in the final minutes before holding off the Los Angeles Sparks for a gritty 81-75 win at the IMG Academy in Bradenton, Florida.

-Ahead by four points with 2:05 remaining, the Storm allowed two just points the rest of the away to bounce back from an embarrassing defeat two days earlier.
+Ahead by four points with 2:05 remaining, the Storm allowed two just points the rest of the way to bounce back from an embarrassing defeat two days earlier.

-“We had a bad game in the last game, so we knew it was going to be important to come in here and play at our pace,” said Canada, who tallied 16 points, four rebounds and three assists in her first start of the season while subbing for Bird.
-“When were playing at our pace, moving the ball and taking great shots, that’s when we’re at our best.
+“We had a bad game in the last game, so we knew it was going to be important to come in here and play at our pace,” said Canada, who tallied

+16 points, four rebounds and three assists in her first start of the season while subbing for Bird.
+“When we’re playing at our pace, moving the ball and taking great shots, that’s when we’re at our best.

-“L.A. is a great team, so we knew we had to punch first and punch often.”
+“L.A.is a great team, so we knew we had to punch first and punch often.”

 The Storm (3-1) moved into a four-way tie for first place in the league standings.